micah-cecilia/micah-cecilia.github.io/wedding.md

 ### Schedule

-TBA, but the ceremony will start at approximately 4pm with the reception following.
+TBA, but the ceremony will start at approximately 4pm.

 <!--